August 3, 2021

-Today, Karny runs Boardroom Skate and hosts weekly skateboarding meet-ups for women, girls and non-binary people on Saturdays from 10 a.m. to noon at the Rand Courts in Montclair.
-Karny aspired to learn how to ollie, a technique in which a skateboarder kicks the tail end of the board down while jumping in order to make the board pop in the air, over a period of months.
-This also motivated her to start Boardroom Skate.Karny finds the organization’s events rewarding because she is able to hang out with her friends while knowing that she met them because of an organization she created.
+Today, Karny runs Boardroom Skate and hosts weekly skateboarding meet-ups for women, girls, and non-binary people on Saturdays from 10 a.m. to noon at the Rand Courts in Montclair.
+Over a period of months, Karny aspired to learn how to ollie, a technique in which a skateboarder kicks the tail end of the board down while jumping in order to make the board pop in the air.
+And this learning process further motivated her to continue developing Boardroom Skate.Karny finds the organization’s events rewarding because she is able to hang out with her friends while knowing that she met them because of an organization she created.
 She also now has a community of other girls that she can turn to for everything.
 Her experiences skateboarding and the changes she pushed for in her local community parallel this summer’s Tokyo Games, in which skateboarding is making its Olympic debut.

 Her goals to create change mirror the growth that has taken place throughout the sport from the 1950s until today.
 The activity that once started as a counterculture dominated in mainstream representations by boys and men is growing into a more inclusive sport with representation by more women and people in the LGBTQ+ community.
 The expansive history of the sport helps to chronicle these changes.